dyihoon90/glogging/README.md

 ### PRODUCTION
 - Defaults to have no transport at all.
 Use logger.addTransport to add a winston log transport
 - Log level up to info

-### EXAMPLES

-For example usage of this library, clone this library, do `npm i`, then:

-Run `npm run example` to see normal and transaction function decorator examples

-Run `npm run example-server` to create an example express server and see middleware examples

 ---
 This library includes the following: